justwizhhh/cpp-platformer-game/README.md

 A basic retro-style platformer game, with tile-based level loading, collision detection, collectibles, enemy objects, and more.

-Made in ~3 months for my final university assignment submission, as part of 'BSc Games Technology' at UWE Bristol.
+Made in ~3 months for a university assignment submission, as part of the "Games in C++' module at UWE Bristol (BSc Games Technology).